 Too Many Fish

 The nitrate content of your water will increase if you keep fish, so don’t overstock.
 A rule of thumb is one inch of fish per sq ft of surface area (or 25cm per sq metre).
-Remember it’s always better to have fewer than too many fish especially in the summer when there is less oxygen in the water.
+Remember it’s always better to have a few fish rather than too many, especially in the summer when there is less oxygen in the water.